 I recently discovered how to use freely available APIs in NodeRED.
 This short guide covers how to set up a text to speech (TTS) trivia generator and a second TTS generator that reads a ‘Today in History’ event.
 I’ve been using both of these automations daily since configuring them.

-Download – You can download a copy of all the NodeRED flow below:
+Download – You can download a copy of the whole NodeRED flow below:

 (note – I used a scrubber program to hopefully make it easier to import the flow.
 Despite this, when I try to import it, I get an error message on all the Home Assistant nodes which are cleared when I double click on each one.
 If I figure out how to stop this, I’ll update the file.)